Cybersex Addiction: Getting Worse Over the Holidays?

 Either way, sex addicts find they are unable to quit their problematic sexual behaviors and stay quit, despite the negative consequences they experience – relationship woes, issues at work or in school, depression, anxiety, diminished self-esteem, social and emotional isolation, loss of interest in previously enjoyable hobbies and interests, financial problems, etc. That is the nature of sexual addiction: We are preoccupied to the point of obsession with sex; we have tried and failed, usually multiple times, to quit; and we experience directly related negative life consequences related to our compulsive sexual behaviors.

 If you or a loved one are struggling with sexual addiction, with or without the assistance of digital technology, help is available.
-In addition to inpatient treatment for male sex and porn addicts, Seeking Integrity offers low-cost online workgroups for male sex and porn addicts new to recovery.
+In addition to inpatient treatment for sex addicts and porn addicts, Seeking Integrity offers low-cost online workgroups for male sex and porn addicts new to recovery.
 Our next online Sex Addiction Workgroup starts January 4, 2023; click HERE for information.
 Our next online Porn Addiction Workgroup starts January 24, 2023; click HERE for information.